 The largest ski resort in Eastern USA, Killington boasts North America’s largest single-mountain lift system in terms of number of lifts.
 They include twelve quads, a further six triples and what was the world’s fastest gondola with the world’s first heated (and brightly painted) cabins.
-Famous for snow making, with capacity doubled between 1997 and 1999 as part of a $50 million development program, but averages six metres of natural snow anyway.
+It’s famous for snow making, but averages six metres of natural snow every year in addition.

 If ski area size is a concern you need fear not with Killington as none come larger in New England.
 It’s difficult to try to describe Killington without talking numbers – because they are very impressive.
 The huge domain sprawls over 3,000 acres spread out over seven peaks that span 11 miles wide and include Pico Mountain.
 Altogether there are nearly 120km of groomed runs, divided up in to more than 200 trails in total, and they’re all served by a state-of-the-art uplift network of high-speed, high-capacity chair lifts and gondolas, and they’re all covered by one of the world’s most powerful snowmaking arsenals.

-And then there’s the snow, because in fact all those snow guns weren’t much needed last season as Killington shared in the snowy excess that blessed Vermont all winter.
-Keeping up that ‘200’ theme Killington clocking up a 200 day ski season and more than 200 inches (that’s five metres…) of snowfall.
+Keeping up that ‘200’ theme Killington often clocks up a 200 day ski season and more than 200 inches (that’s five metres…) of snowfall.

 But Killington isn’t just about the numbers.
 It’s size helps with its vibrancy.
 It means there’s a big choice of terrain on the mountain with everything from especially designed beginner terrain, top a world-class selection of terrain parks and then main miles of perfectly groomed cruisers for those of use who just like to blast around the slopes.
 Plus there’s the steeps and the freeriding for those who like to scare themselves.